 Los Angeles International Airport (LAX) is located in Westchester alongside LA's beach communities about 16 miles from Downtown LA.
 The airport's West Coast location makes it a gateway to international destinations, particularly Asia and the Pacific.
-One of the busiest airports in the world, in 2019 LAX offered an average of 700 daily nonstop flights to 100 domestic cities, and 1,386 weekly nonstop flights to 88 cities in 44 countries.
+One of the most popular airports in the world, in 2019 LAX offered an average of 700 daily nonstop flights to 113 destinations in the U.S., and 1,200 weekly nonstop flights to 91 markets in 46 countries on 72 commercial airlines.
 For reference, detailed terminal maps are available on the LAX website.

-As LAX ramps up work on its $14.3-billion modernization program, including an improved award-wining selection of restaurants, the airport has launched LAX-it, a convenient, amenity-rich, centralized area for guests to pick up a taxi or rideshare app service, and avoid traffic in the Central Terminal Area (CTA).
+As LAX ramps up work on its $14.5-billion modernization program, including an improved award-wining selection of restaurants, the airport has launched LAX-it, a convenient, amenity-rich, centralized area for guests to pick up a taxi or rideshare app service, and avoid traffic in the Central Terminal Area (CTA).
 Opened in October 2019, LAX-it will remain in service until the Automated People Mover opens in 2023.
 LAX-it will only be for pickups - rideshare app and taxi drivers will continue to drop off passengers at the terminal curbs on the Upper/Departures Level.

 LAX-it is located just east of Terminal 1, at the corner of World Way and Sky Way - it's a short walk from many terminals or accessible via a dedicated shuttle.
 LAX-it reimagines the pickup process for taxis, Uber, Lyft and Opoli with additional amenities such as restrooms, benches, umbrellas for sun and rain protection, and local food trucks.
 LAX-it also offers cellphone charging stations and Wi-Fi.
 Dedicated staff at LAX-it will provide passenger assistance and lane management on site.

 The shuttles operate in a dedicated lane on the lower/arrivals level where they won't compete with other airport traffic and will take guests from any terminal to the new pickup area.
-Shuttles come every 3 to 5 minutes during peak hours.
+Shuttles come every 7 minutes during peak hours.
 They will make a maximum of 2 stops before heading to LAX-it.
 LAX staff will be available at each shuttle stop to help with wayfinding, questions, luggage loading and assistance for guests with disabilities.
 Wait by the green LAX-it bus stop signs.

 LAX is open 24 hours.
 Airline check-in counters and federal passenger security screening are open between 4 a.m. to 5 a.m. and closed between 11:30 p.m. to 2:30 a.m., Pacific Time, depending upon flight schedules for each terminal.

 Tom Bradley International Terminal (TBIT) has 18 gates, including nine on the north concourse and nine on the south concourse.
 The West Gates at Tom Bradley International Terminal, a stunning addition to the world-famous international terminal opened in May 2021 with 15 gates delivers a modern guest experience with cutting-edge technology, stunning architecture, a checked-bag storage system, biometric boarding gates and the latest amenities for travelers.
 Tom Bradley International Terminal hosts most of the major international airlines, with the exception of those housed in Terminal 2.

 Nearly every major domestic carrier services LAX, and many international carriers as well.
 LAX serves more new-generation aircraft flights — Airbus A380, Boeing 787 Dreamliner and Boeing 747-8 — than any other airport in North America.
 For a complete list of international and domestic airlines servicing LAX, visit flylax.com/en/lax-airline-list.